Don't get burnt out during Harvest - A plan for fire safety management

 Have rakes and shovels handy to help with firefighting efforts.

 Fire suppression systems can be fitted to most harvesters and given the cost of a new machine, plus potential crop losses, this in an investment worth considering.

 6. Managing a fire

 If a fire does break out, pull the machine out of the crop as quickly and safely as you can, face it into the wind and get out.
 A harvester can be replaced.
 People can’t.
 Make sure you put personal safety before all else.

-Call 000.
+Call your local authorities.
 Enact your Emergency Plan.
 Use the equipment you’ve got on hand to fight the fire.
 If it gets too much for you or gets away in the crop, evacuate to a safe place.

 With the right preparation, you might just avoid a fire breaking out this season.
 If it does, being prepared puts you in a much better position to limit any damage.